alexamies/buddhist-dictionary/command-line/readme-python.txt

 The Python utilities here were created using Python 2.7.
 I have not tried them with Python 3.x.

-create_vocab.py is the command to do word frequency analysis.
+bdictutil.py is the command to do vocabulary analysis, HTML gloss generation, and list corpus entries.
 You can use it by downloading the Python packages under this directory.
 Run the command with the parameter 'help' to get information on how to use it.